Pfizer Buys 9.9% Stake In CStone, Scores Exclusive Rights To Commercialize Oncological Antibody In China

 During the late stage, both companies will select oncology assets for co-development in Greater China either through Pfizer’s pipeline or through joint in-licensing.

-Why Does This Matter: Pfizer will pay HKD13.37 ($1.725) per share for the stake, representing a 43.8% premium over CStone's Monday closing price on the Stock Exchange of Hong Kong.
-CStone shares opened for trading at HKD 12.98 after the news of Pfizer collaboration.
+Why Does This Matter: Pfizer will pay HKD 13.37 ($1.725) per share for the stake, representing a 43.8% premium over CStone's Monday closing price on the Stock Exchange of Hong Kong.
+CStone shares opened for trading at HKD 12.98 on Tuesday after the news of Pfizer collaboration.

 The Chinese pharmaceutical company will also receive milestone payments and tiered royalties up to $280 million as part of the deal.